iarvanitis69/phd_preprocessing/README.md

 and we produce the final normalized output: *_demean_detrend_IC_filtered_PS_Lqt_zscore.mseed.
 This normalized signal is the final version used for visual inspection before being fed into the GreensonNet neural network.

 ## The final folder tree
-After pre-processing the folder of each chanel should be the following
+After pre-processing the folder of each chanel should be like the following

 ![img.png](images/img2.png)